Carreno Busta halts Hurkacz finals win streak with Montreal triumph

 In the second Carreno Busta, who is projected to rise to 14th in the world, claimed a break in the second game and held his margin to leave the match hanging at one set each.

-Two breaks in the final set sealed the win for Carreno Busta, who wrapped up his seventh ATP title on his first match point.
+Two breaks in the final set sealed the win for Carreno Busta, who wrapped it up on his first match point as he broke Hurkacz for the win.

+"I lost the first set, just one break, but you know when you play against these kinds of players who have a really good serve it's really tough to be there," Carreno Busta said.#photo1

+"But I just continued believing because I know that I was playing better and better.
+I tried to be aggressive with my serves and I could make two breaks, enough to be a winner."

 © 2022 AFP